mplb0/YouTube-Extractor/README.md

 - Files are automatically cleaned up after download
 - Old temporary files are removed every 10 minutes
 - The server will check for yt-dlp and ffmpeg on startup
+- Waveform visualization requires the audio to be extracted first
+- Audio segments are trimmed on the server using ffmpeg for precise timing
+- Preview playback stops automatically at the end of selected regions

 ## Troubleshooting